Expand To Show Full Article

 If a man is patient, you will say paziente because man, uomo, is a masculine noun in Italian.

-Likewise, you will say paziente if you’re talking about a woman, donna, which is a feminine noun.
+Likewise, you’ll say paziente if you’re talking about a woman, donna, which is a feminine noun.

-But paziente will change into pazienti when it comes to plural nouns of both genders.
+But paziente changes to pazienti when it comes to plural nouns of either gender.

 For example, you could say…